The Eternalist: Eternal Magic in 2018 (Vintage Edition)

 You've seen them in Modern, and occasionally even in Legacy, but… Vintage?

 That's right Vintage Humans is a deck, and surprisingly it's actually not a bad one.
 There have been a large number of humans printed over the years with varying hate effects stapled to them, all of which can be back-breaking if played on turn 1.
-Cards like Scab-Clan Berserker and Kambal, Consul of Allocation are back-breaking versus storm decks.
-Harsh mentor, Thalia, Heretic Cathar, and Containment Priest are punishing versus dredge and Oath, and generic hate effects like Thalia, Guardian of Thraben or Meddling Mage can be super strong against the format.
+Cards like Scab-Clan Berserker and Kambal, Consul of Allocation are back-breaking versus Storm decks.
+Harsh mentor, Thalia, Heretic Cathar, and Containment Priest are punishing versus Dredge and Oath, and generic hate effects like Thalia, Guardian of Thraben or Meddling Mage can be super strong against the format.

 Humans - Competitive Vintage League 1/1/2018 (5-0)